varletjs/varlet/packages/varlet-ui/src/progress/docs/en-US.md

 ### Size

-Change the size of the progress bar through the `size` attribute
+Change the size of the progress bar through the `size` attribute.

 ```html
 <var-progress :value="30" line-width="3" mode="circle" />